List of Disney's Big Hero 6 characters: Alistair Krei

 Alistair Krei is the self-made CEO of Krei Tech.
 Considered an influential man, Krei is always searching for the next best thing and found it in Hiro Hamada's microbots at SFIT.
-He is heavily impressed with Hiro's microbot project and ask that his tech be bought by his company, but he is turned down after a stern talking to by Professor Robert Callaghan with whom he had a rough past with.
-It is soon revealed that Krei had helped develop a special teleportation device for the government of which Callaghan's daughter, Abigail, was a test pilot to.
+He is heavily impressed with Hiro's microbot project and asks that his tech be bought by his company, but he is turned down after a stern talking to Professor Robert Callaghan with whom he had a rough past.
+It is soon revealed that Krei had helped develop a special teleportation device for the government of which Callaghan's daughter, Abigail, was a test pilot.
 The test went wrong and Abigail was thought lost somewhere in the unknown and since then Krei has been blamed.
 Despite this, he has continued in his illustrious career as if nothing happened revealing a morally dubious side.
-Krei is soon attacked by a vengeful Callaghan, but is rescued by Hiro and his friends who became the Big Hero 6 superhero team.
+Krei is soon attacked by a vengeful Callaghan but is rescued by Hiro and his friends who become the Big Hero 6 superhero team.
 After Callaghan's defeat and Abigail's rescue, Krei went back to business now somewhat more aware of his actions.

 The series continues to display his morally ambiguous personality.
 While not evil, he is manipulative and seems to hold absolutely no concern for anything.
 He outright decides to copy Hiro's microbot transmitter, something his assistant outright confirms and rushes production on a defense drone that he failed to run diagnostic checks on.
 When he realizes this, he demands that the Big Hero 6 fix the problem or else he will blow their identities.
-He presents a charming facade when he meets Hiro's Aunt Cass which she falls for, but after revealing his true self, even she found him despicable.
+He presents a charming facade when he meets Hiro's Aunt Cass whom she falls for, but after revealing his true self, even she finds him despicable.
 While he considers the Big Hero 6 as allies, he prefers that they not visit him often as shown in "Killer App" where after explaining the original plans for Noodle Burger Boy to them, he politely, yet hurriedly, told them to leave.
 He initially held a minor grudge against Globby for stealing his wallet, but later hires him to be a spokesperson.
-He accepts Hiro as an intern at his company so as to compete with Liv Amara whom he has a one sided rivalry with.
+He accepts Hiro as an intern at his company to compete with Liv Amara whom he has a one-sided rivalry with.